 1st prize: Issac Goodin

-2nd prize: Andrew Gillespie and Ryan J. Linton2008 (Sumo Wrestling Championship)
+2nd prize: Andrew Gillespie and Ryan J. Linton

 1st prize: Andrew Gillespie